Aging & Health A to Z

 We all have minor problems with memory and understanding as we get older.
 We forget names or take more time to figure out directions.
 These problems are a normal part of aging for everyone.
 But some older adults develop extreme problems with remembering, understanding, or thinking.
 For example, they can get lost walking to the bathroom, become confused by simple tasks, forget the names of loved ones, and have trouble speaking in a logical way.
 These problems can be very difficult to cope with, not only for the person affected, but also for their family, friends, and other caregivers.

-Many of the characteristics of delirium are the same as those for dementia.
+Many of the characteristics of delirium are the same as those for dementia, but delirium develops far more suddenly and is more often reversible when its causes are identified and treated.
 The differences between these two conditions are described more fully later in this chapter.
 People with dementia are also at high risk of developing delirium, and the two conditions often occur together.
 Whenever the behavior or thinking of a person with dementia suddenly gets much worse, particularly if the person is sick or in hospital, the cause is likely to be delirium.

 A sudden change in mental function in an older person is a serious situation that requires the attention of a healthcare professional.